aaronmartinez6/Alarm/README.md

 * Work with `Date` and `Calendar`
 * Add staged data to a model object controller

-### Part Two - NSCoding, Protocol Extensions, UserNotifications
+### Part Two - Codable protocol, Protocol Extensions, UserNotifications

-* Create model objects that conform to the `NSCoding` protocol
+* Create model objects that conform to the `Codable` protocol
-* Create model object controllers that use `NSKeyedArchiver` and `NSKeyedUnarchiver` for data persistence
+* Add data persistence using the Codable protocol and write data to a local file path (URL).
+* Upon launch, decode the data returned from the local file path (URL) back into our custom model objects.
 * Schedule and cancel `UserNotification`s
 * Create custom protocols
 * Implement protocol functions using protocol extensions to define protcol function behavior across all conforming types